ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-footers/index.md

 In the example below the `innerRenderer` contains special handling to display Grand Total, Subtotal and non-footer cells differently.

-<grid-example title='Customising Footer Cells' name='customising-footer-cells' type='generated' options='{ "enterprise": true, "exampleHeight": 503, "modules": ["clientside", "rowgrouping"] }'></grid-example>
+<grid-example title='Customising Footer Cells' name='customising-footer-cells' type='mixed' options='{ "enterprise": true, "exampleHeight": 503, "modules": ["clientside", "rowgrouping"] }'></grid-example>

 [[note]]
 | It is also possible to customise footer cells using: `cellRendererParams.innerRendererSelector`.
 For more details see the [Group Cell Renderer](/group-cell-renderer/) section.